kaisermann/svelte-loadable/README.md

 - `delay`: minimum delay in `msecs` for showing the `loading slot`.
 Default: 200
 - `timeout`: time in `msecs` for showing the `timeout slot`.

-Any other prop will be passed directly onto the rendered component if no `success` slot is defined:
+Any other prop will be passed directly onto the rendered component if the `default` slot is defined:

 ```html
 <Loadable loader="{...}" foo="cookie" bar="potato" />